Nebraska Governor to Host Legislative Wrap-Up Town Halls

-Gov. Ricketts to Host “Legislative Wrap-Up” Town Halls in Plattsmouth and Blair
+Gov. Ricketts to Host “Legislative Wrap-Up” Town Halls in North Platte and Columbus

-LINCOLN, NE (STL.News) Governor Pete Ricketts announced that he will host town halls in Plattsmouth and Blair on Wednesday, April 27th.
-At the town halls, Gov. Ricketts will discuss the historic accomplishments of the 2022 legislative session.
+LINCOLN, NE (STL.News) Governor Pete Ricketts announced that he will host town halls in North Platte and Columbus on Wednesday, May 4th.
+At the town halls, Gov. Ricketts will discuss the historic accomplishments of the 2022 Legislative Session.
 Among other successes, the Governor worked with the Unicameral to pass the largest tax relief package in Nebraska history, enhance public safety, and strengthen Nebraska’s water resources.

 Gov. Ricketts and others will give remarks before taking questions.
 The town hall events are open to the public.